What is the query language Cypher?

 How does the language model work?

 While ChatGPT is traded as a sister model of the aforementioned InstructGPT, the algorithm is built on a Model of GPT-3, specifically the GPT-3.5 series.
+In the latest version, ChatGPT uses the iteration of the model GPT-4.

 The language model uses what is known as "reinforcement learning from human feedback (RLHF)", whereby the foundations of the model are laid through supervised learning (supervised learning) are to be laid.
 For this purpose human trainers used to Training data by taking on the role of both the user and the AI assistant.